 We've all experienced back problems from time to time -- lower back pain or strain of the neck.
-In fact, problems from back pain are the most common physical complaints among American adults and are a leading cause of lost job time -- to say nothing of the time and money spent in search of relief.
+In fact, problems from back pain are among the most common physical complaints of American adults and are a leading cause of lost job time -- to say nothing of the time and money spent in search of relief.

 The spinal column is an extraordinary mechanism.
 It keeps us stable enough to stand upright but flexible enough for movement.
 The backbone, or spine, is actually a stack of 24 individual bones called vertebrae.

 A healthy spine is S-shaped when viewed from the side.
 It curves back at the shoulders and inward at the neck and small of the back.
 It's the body's main structural support.
 It also houses and protects the spinal cord, the intricate network of nerves that runs through the vertebrae to transmit feeling and control movement throughout the entire body.